Azure/portaldocs/portal-sdk/generated/msportalfx-test.md

 ```

-<a name="msportalfx-test-scenarios-blades"></a>
+<a name="microsoft-azureportal-test-scenarios-blades"></a>
 ### Blades

-<a name="msportalfx-test-scenarios-blades-blade-navigation"></a>
+<a name="microsoft-azureportal-test-scenarios-blades-blade-navigation"></a>
 #### Blade navigation

-To navigate to blades within msportalfx-test can use one of several approaches
+To navigate to blades within `@microsoft/azureportal-test` can use one of several approaches

 - via a deep link to the blade using the `portal.navigateToUriFragment` function e.g

     ```ts
-    import testFx from 'MsPortalFx-Test';
+    import testFx from '@microsoft/azureportal-test';
     ...

         const resourceName = resourcePrefix + guid.newGuid();